What is Conjugal Partner Sponsorship?

 Requirements for Conjugal partner sponsorship.

 The applicant intends to immigrate as a conjugal partner must provide ample evidence of prevailing conjugal relationship with the sponsor for one year at least proving an existing mutually interdependent relationship.
-Both partners must be able to provide evidence on their inability to cohabit due to compelling barriers.
+Both partners must be able to provide evidence of their inability to cohabit due to compelling barriers.
 This is regardless of their intention to marry, however, shows a legitimate objective to stay together.

 Inability to reside together due to persecution or penal control.

 Conjugal relationships which are prevented from cohabiting due to threats of persecution or any other penal control may be considered as a common-law partnership to be sponsored as a conjugal partner.
-Persecution refers to the ability of the government to punish relationships such as homosexuals, gays, lesbians by law, and prevent such individuals from finding employment, shelter, and respect to their rights.
+Persecution refers to the ability of the government to punish relationships such as homosexuals, gays, lesbians by law, and prevent such individuals from finding employment, shelter, and respect for their rights.
 Persecution also ostracizes them socially.
 Penal control prevents such individuals from living together as it is considered illegal by the law.

 Applicant married to another person.